NMAA05025U Econometrics 2: Statistical Analysis of Econometric Time Series (StatØ2)

 MSc Programme in Mathematics-Economics

 MSc Programme in Statistics

 The course aims at introducing and analysing stochastic models and statistical procedures for time-dependent observations.
 Examples of such data are interest rates, stock prices and composite indices.
-Special attention will be given to the autoregressive (AR) model and its multivariate version (VAR), including unit root inference.
-A brief introdution to related non-linear models (e.g. the ARCH-model) will be given.
+Special attention will be given to the autoregressive (AR) and moving average (MA) models.
+A brief introdution to related non-linear models (e.g. the ARCH, GARCH) will be given.
 The probabilistic and mathematical tools for analysing the models, as well as estimation and test procedures will be presented.
 Topics from probability theory include martingales, Markov chains, asymptotic stability, stationarity, mixing, as well as the law of large number and central limit theorem for time-dependent processes.
 Using the methods presented in the course, the students will solve theoretical econometric problems and use statistical software to analyse econometric time series.

 Knowledge: The following topics will be covered in the course.

 processes, the law of large numbers for dependent sequences,

 processes, asymptotic stability, linear processes, uni- and

 statistical theory for time series models, tests for

 misspecification of time series models, non-linear time series

 Skills: After the course, the student will be able to apply standard time series models used for the analysis of macro-econometric data, to use statistical software for time series, to apply key concepts and methods from the theory of stochastic processes (including martingales, law of large number and central limit theorem) to statistically analyse time series, and to formulate and apply likelihood-based tests for linear hypotheses and specification tests for time series models.